P-20 Initiatives in Higher Education

-SCOPE-Science and Citizens Organized for Purpose and Exploration is building a grassroots statewide network with schools, business, policymakers and communities.
-The goal is to share the resources, opportunities and benefits of Science and Technology.
+SCOPE-Science and Citizens Organized for Purpose and Exploration is building a grassroots statewide network with schools, businesses, policymakers and communities.
+The goal is to share the resources, opportunities and benefits of science and technology.
 SCOPE travels Missouri giving presentations, participating in events and coordinating ways to bring the Science and Technology pathway, Education to Workforce, to the public.
-Learn more about their work with MO State Fair, outreach from Cape Girardeau to Maryville and their Urban Core program in St Louis and KC at and invite us to your community at: www.scopemissouri.org
+Learn more about their work with the Missouri State Fair, outreach from Cape Girardeau to Maryville and their urban core program in St Louis and KC and invite us to your community at: www.scopemissouri.org

 P-20 Curriculum Alignment Steering Committee